Utshav-paudel/Music-store-Data-analysis-SQL/README.md

 # Music-store-Data-analysis-SQL
-This repo contains data analysis of music store using SQL
+This repo contains data analysis of music store using mysql